yuchen21-web/Imputation-for-scRNA-seq/README.md

 We provide three ways to perform CL-Impute.
 Besides, we provided a saved trained model and Zeisel dataset to verify the effectiveness of the paper.

-## 1. Run Impute.py on the project.
+## 1. Run Impute.py on the project to execute a default imputation

 ```python
 # change directory to src/CLIMP